 One final tip, when creating content, make sure to post your Pinterest graphic somewhere in your post.
 It can either be in the middle if it doesn’t disrupt the flow or at the very end or both!
 You can potentially also make two separate pin designs and put them both in the post.
 Get crazy!

 That way people can easily pin your stuff from the page!
 Adding a plugin that makes pinning easy is helpful too!
 Anything that will help your viewers share your pins will be good for you in the long run.
+Good luck and hope you can grow on pinterest too!

 Thanks for reading and let me know how these strategies work for you.
 Please let me know if you have any other advice for me and my readers too.
 I always love to learn new things and my readers do as well!